OmniSVG/OmniSVG/README.md

 ### Benchmark Overview

 MMSVGBench is a **purely synthetic benchmark** where all prompts and images are generated using GPT models, ensuring the data is **unseen** during model training for fair generalization evaluation.
+The generation procedure MMSVGBench's prompt is logged, for example the [text2svg prompt log](https://chatgpt.com/share/68f773e9-2814-8002-99ed-5e2980e9b9bf).

 | Task | Complexity Level | Samples | Description |
 |------|------------------|---------|-------------|